Dragon2fly/vpngate-with-proxy/README.md

 server, that doesn't mean you are totally safe.
   1. Check if you can access the Internet:
     * try browse some websites, if they are loaded, that's the good sign.
     * or type `r` then Enter to see if it can fetch the new server list.
-This time, it will fetch data directly through vpn and not using the configured proxy.
+This time, it will fetch data directly through vpn, not using the configured proxy.
 If the server list is *refreshed* almost instantly, that's the good sign.

   If there is no good sign, choose another server.